This article was last updated on November 2017

 Outside of open enrollment, the only way to sign up for health insurance on a state or federal marketplace is to qualify for a special enrollment period.
 Just as employers offer a window of time to enroll in or modify your coverage if you have a baby or get married, the government allows people to change their health plans or sign up for new ones if they experience a qualifying life event, such as:

-- Marriage or childbirth
+- Childbirth or adoption

 - Losing existing coverage